silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 #### Known glyph variants

-The Tifinagh script was encoded based on Neo-Tifinagh shapes.
-It seems unlikely that there would be glyph variants.
+The Unicode chart glyphs are based on Neo-Tifinagh shapes; thus, no glyph variants are required.

 #### Bi-consonants